-They Changed It, Now It Sucks: Cyrodiil was previously described to be very Oriental and Mesoamerican inspired Roman Empire While the more Oriental and Mesoamerican aspects of Cyrodiil were being downplayed and the Roman ones emphasised in Morrowind, this game completely disregards all of that and turns Cyrodiil into a very standard Medieval European Fantasy, with only vaguely Romanesque bits.
+They Changed It, Now It Sucks: Cyrodiil was previously described to be a very Oriental and Mesoamerican inspired Roman Empire.
+While the more Oriental and Mesoamerican aspects of Cyrodiil were being downplayed and the Roman ones emphasised in Morrowind, this game completely disregards all of that and turns Cyrodiil into a very standard Medieval European Fantasy, with only vaguely Romanesque bits.
 Not everyone was happy.

 Uncanny Valley: Some of the NPCs stare at you bug-eyed throughout every conversation.
 Without mods, almost every human face looks blotchy and blurry, like they paired high-poly models with Voodoo-era textures.
 Zooming in for conversation with any non-Argonian (especially Redguards) immediately reminds you that you're playing a videogame.